 Meanwhile, Ralph decides to move out of London into the countryside with his new girlfriend.
-Ralph becomes a school teacher and begins writing epic poetry, most of which is very bad, and mailing it to Franklin to read.
-Ralph's girlfriend begins to worry about Ralph, and she goes to Franklin for advice.
-Franklin, however, thinks that she is flirting with him, and so when he propositions her, she runs back and tells Ralph about it, forcing Ralph and Franklin to break off their friendship.
+He becomes a school teacher and begins writing epic poetry (most of which is terrible), and mailing it to Franklin to read.
+Ralph's girlfriend begins to worry about Ralph, and goes to Franklin for advice.
+Franklin mistakenly thinks that she is flirting with him.
+When he propositions her, she runs back to Ralph and tells him about it, forcing Ralph and Franklin to break off their friendship.

-Franklin eventually gets promoted out of presswork and into composing articles.
-He makes more money and moves out of his old lodgings.
-He begins renting a room from an elderly woman who tells him lots of stories.
-He makes more friends and spends much of his time swimming (he even thinks of opening a swimming school), but after 18 months in London, Mr. Denham persuades him to leave London and return to Philadelphia.
+The ever-talented Franklin eventually gets promoted out of presswork and into composing articles.
+He makes more money and moves out of his former lodgings.
+Franklin begins renting a room from an elderly woman who entertains him with her stories.
+He makes more friends and spends much of his time swimming—he even thinks of opening a swimming school!—but after 18 months in London, Mr. Denham persuades Franklin to depart and return to Philadelphia.

-Around this time, Franklin explores his own intellectualism, and he fully converts to Deism.
+Amidst all these developments, Franklin is able to find the time to explore his intellectualism, and decides to fully convert to Deism.
+(See the Analysis section below for a brief explanation of Deism.)
 He adopts the ideals of "truth, sincerity and integrity," and as a means of debating these, he forms a group called the Junto, which meets every Friday to discuss questions of philosophy and morality.
 The group lasts approximately 40 years, and expands substantially later on.